LeshaTat/passdapp/README.md

 ## Protocol

 Let *tx* be a transaction.
-To send it to the ledger user should proceed through next steps.
+To send it to the ledger, the user should proceed through the following steps.

-1. Prepare group transaction (*tx*, *confirm*).
+1. Prepare the group transaction (*tx*, *confirm*).
-    Transaction *confirm* is a PassDApp call with arguments
+    The *confirm* transaction is a PassDApp call with arguments

         ["confirm", H^(k-2)(password)],

-    where k is a number dividable by three nearest to the current value of local state "counter".
-Note that on this step nothing is sent to the ledger.
+    where k is a number dividable by three nearest to the current value of the local state "counter".
+Do not send that transaction to the ledger on this step.

 2. Send to the ledger another PassDApp call with arguments

         ["prepare", H^k(password), mark],

-    where k is the same as above and mark is the identifier of *confirm* transaction.
-Note that transaction *confirm* belongs to group (*tx*, *confirm*) and its identifier also identifies this whole group including *tx* transaction.
+    where k is the same as above and mark is the identifier of the *confirm* transaction.
+Note that the *confirm* transaction belongs to the group (*tx*, *confirm*), and its identifier also identifies this whole group, including the *tx* transaction.

-    The transaction is signed by prepareLSig that checks that the app id is right and the first argument is indeed the keyword "prepare" (of course, one should also check fee amount etc).
+    Sign this transaction with the *prepareLSig* that checks the app id is correct, and the first argument is indeed the keyword "prepare" (of course, one should also check fee amount, etc.).

-3. Check if the identifier of *confirm* is correctly stored in local state "mark" of PassDApp smart contract.
-If it is not then send cancel transaction (see below) and return to step 1, else proceed further.
+3. Check if the *confirm* transaction's identifier is stored in the local state "mark" of the PassDApp smart contract.
+If it is not, then send cancel transaction (see below) and return to step 1.
+If the identifier is correct, proceed further.

-    Send to the ledger the group (*tx*, *confirm*) where both transactions are signed by logic signatures *confirmLSig* and *confirmTxnLSig* respectively.
+    Sign transactions in the group (*tx*, *confirm*) with *confirmLSig* and *confirmTxnLSig*, respectively.
+Send the group to the ledger.

-    *confirmLSig* checks that there is a suitable confirmation transaction (i.e. app call with right app id and the keyword "confirm" in the first position of arguments list) in the group and that it's sender is the same as for *tx* transaction.
+    *confirmLSig* checks a suitable confirmation transaction (i.e. app call with right app id and the keyword "confirm" in the first position of arguments list) exists in the group and it's sender is the same as for the *tx* transaction.

-    *confirmTxnLSig* checks that current transaction is a suitable confirmation transaction (in the same way as explained above).
+    *confirmTxnLSig* checks current transaction is a suitable confirmation transaction (in the same way as explained above).

 Cancel transaction is a call to PassDApp transaction with arguments

     ["cancel", H^(k-1)(password)].

-It is signed by cancelLSig that checks the that an app id of transaction is correct and that the first argument is keyword "cancel".
+Sign this call transaction with cancelLSig that checks the app id is correct and the first argument is keyword "cancel".

 ## Build and run